 If you are having a hard time living without Vicodin, there’s a good chance that you’ve become addicted.

-At Pathways Real Life Recovery, we offer personalized treatment for those who are addicted to Vicodin and other types of opioids in Utah.
+At Pathways Real Life Recovery, we offer personalized treatment for opioid use disorder and those who are addicted to Vicodin and other types of prescription drugs in Utah.
 We realize that every case is different, and we treat you like the individual you are.

 Our treatment options include: